Egypt & Jordan Adventure

 Begin the day with one of the real highlights of any visit to Egypt, a visit to the pyramids of Giza.
 While once located in remote desert, they now touch the suburbs of modern Cairo.
 No matter how many photos or documentaries you have seen, your first glimpse of these marvels of the ancient world will take your breath away.
 As a qualified Egyptologist, your tour leader is able to expertly explain the facts and myths behind these three mammoth works of art.
 You will also visit the mysterious Sphinx with its lion’s body and man’s face.
 Time permitting there might be the chance to see inside one of the two smaller pyramids, take a ride around the pyramids on camel back or visit the fascinating Solar Boat Museum with displays on one of the pharaoh’s funerary barges - it may just be the oldest boat in existence!
 (NB.
 Extra entrance fees apply to all of these sites/activities) There will be time to grab a quick lunch before our afternoon visit to the Egyptian Museum.
 With over 10,000 pieces from every period of Egyptian history, including the treasures from the tomb of Tutankhamun, the display can be a bit daunting.
 Your Tour Leader will direct you to the most important and magnificent items.
 There is also plenty of free time for you to explore on your own, including a chance to visit the famed Mummy Room where you can view the ancient remains of some of Egypt’s most important rulers.
 (NB.
 Extra entrance charges apply) In the evening we transfer to the railway station to board our overnight train to Aswan.
 Accommodation on the sleeper train is in comfortable twin-share bunk-bed compartments with lockable doors.
 The beds convert into seats when not in use and luggage is stored under the bottom bunk.
 Bedding is provided and there is a small wash basin with soap and a towel provided.
 Shared toilet facilities are at the end of each carriage.
 A simple “airline style” dinner is provided, but most guests prefer to eat before boarding the train.
 Drinks are available to purchase and there is a bar car for socialising.
 In the morning you will be brought a simple continental style breakfast around two hours before arrival.
 Overnight on sleeper train.
 Estimated Travel Time: Cairo to Aswan, 12hrs (overnight train)

 Our train is due to arrive in Aswan early in the morning, but as ever, we should be prepared for "Egypt time"!
 Aswan has a distinctively African feel to it.
 Small enough to walk around and graced with the most beautiful setting on the Nile, the pace of life is slow and relaxing.
 Enjoy some free time in the morning to perhaps browse in the souk, full of the scent and colour of spices, perfumes, scarves and baskets or take a walk along the Nileside corniche and admire the scenery.
 In the afternoon we board a local boat known as a felucca, to explore this area of the Nile from the water.
 Crossing to the West Bank,we visit a Nubian village, where we'll take a walk around the community before enjoy a traditional dinner at a local home.
-An option on Day 4 is a very early start to head out to the magnificent temple of Abu Simbel.
+On Day 5, board our felucca to spend the rest of the day out on the river and a night under the stars.
+All meals are provided by our Nubian crew.
+Drinks, including beer, wine, water and soft drinks are available for you to purchase.
+Feluccas are very basic traditional Nile sailboats and make for an extremely relaxing and enjoyable way to travel down the river.
+You sleep on the deck of the boat (mattresses and blankets are provided, but if you prefer something between you and the blankets, you will need a sleep sheet/sleeping bag liner of your own).
+Please note that the Felucca itself does not have toilets or showers, however we will have access to a private support boat, travelling in close proximity to our Felucca.
+This support boat is equipped with toilets and a shower (please bring a towel) and an area to eat your meals, leaving you stress free to enjoy this tranquil and traditional experience on the Nile.
+Overnight on board.
+If you have purchased the Temple of Abu Simbel Overland Theme Pack, you will visit the temple on Day 4.
 Leaving Aswan at around 4am you travel deep into the desert to the site of these enormous temples, on the shores of Lake Nasser.
-You can spend around two hours at the temples and then return to Aswan by about 2pm.
-The round trip drive is around 5 hours.
-There is also the option to fly to the Temples.
-Please ask your tour leader for more information on both of these options.
+You can spend around two hours at the temples and then return to Aswan by about 12pm.
+The round trip drive is around 5-6 hours.

-Our felucca journey concludes a the town of Kom Ombo from where we travel by private bus on to Luxor.
+Our felucca journey concludes at the town of Kom Ombo from where we travel by private bus on to Luxor.
+Visit the Edfu Temple.
 On arrival in Luxor this afternoon, we will check-in to our hotel and the remainder of the afternoon is yours to explore.
 Why not hire a horse and carriage (calèche) and take yourself off for an orientation tour.
 Perhaps take a wander through the bazaar or just relax at a cafe with a small, strong local coffee.
 On Day 7, it's time to cross to the West Bank and travel by "Egyptian Mercedes", otherwise known as a donkey!
 Be amazed by the mammoth eighteen-metre high, Colossi of Memnon, which are all that remain of an ancient temple.
 Descend the narrow rock-hewn corridors and experience the magnificent decoration and design of the tombs of the Pharaohs' at the Valley of the Kings.
 Testament to the power of the queens in ancient Egypt, the impressive funerary Temple of Queen Hatshepsut seems to rise right out of the surrounding limestone outcrops.
 Spend this afternoon exploring more of what Luxor has to offer.
 Karnak Temple was the centre of all religious life in ancient Egypt.
 Built and extended by successive generations of rulers, you can't help but be awed by the massive columns and painted hieroglyphs.
 Luxor temple, located near the Nile and right in the centre of downtown Luxor, is spectacularly lit in the evenings and well worth a visit.
 Choose to learn all there is to know about the ancient art of embalming by exploring the world's only Mummification Museum, and the small but beautifully presented Luxor Museum, is also well worth a visit.
+Included visit to a Planeterra-supported library and community education centre.
+Planeterra established a the Planeterra Foundation Community Library and youth program in the village of El Tod, just outside of Luxor, Egypt.
+While El Tod is very close to the hustle and bustle of Luxor’s busy tourism trade, its residents were not benefitting from tourism.
+This project provides early childhood education at a very low cost for local people, as well as adult literacy classes.
+The Luxor Education Centre is open for G Adventures passengers to visit during their trips.
+If you are visiting and would like to bring a donation, this project is always accepting books in both English and Arabic to expand their library. *If you have pre-booked the Valley of the Kings Hot Air Balloon Ride you will be flying on Day 7.
 In the evening we board our sleeper train to Cairo.
 Overnight in Luxor (Day 6).
 Overnight on board sleeper train (Day 7).
 Estimated travel times: Kom Ombo to Luxor, 2.5hrs (private van); Luxor to Cairo, 9hrs (overnight train)

 After checking-in to our hotel, we head off to explore Islamic Cairo on foot.
 Let your leader take you down bustling alleyways where life has changed little and streets are still named after their ancient crafts.Don't miss the chance to visit a mosque and learn more about Egypt's principal religion.
 We will also explore the Cairo citadel, home to the rulers of Egypt for almost nine hundred years.
 Afterwards, why not take the chance to try a local lunch - Egyptian pizza is always a favourite!
 In the afternoon, wander the alleyways of Khan El Khalili Bazaar, legendary for fine brassware, copper, perfumes, leather, silver, gold, antiques and more.
 You are sure to find a little something to take home!